ZGTR/train-route-problem/ReadMe.md

 ## Algorithms
-The algorithms are farily simple and straight forward.
-Since this is written in python, it makes is fairly short.
+The algorithms are farily simple and straightforward.
+Since this is written in python, it makes it fairly short.
 In under 100 loc we capture the whole functionality needed for this problem.
 In `class GraphOperations` you can find the basic algorithms for graph traversal.
-Most notably functions are:
+Most notable functions are:
 - `get_distance`: Get the distance between a series of stops 'A-B-C'.
-Mainly iterating the the list provided and accumulating the weights.
+Mainly iterating through the list provided and accumulating the weights.
 - `discover_routes`: The most important function.
 It's the recursion function that discover all the routes between two points (start and end) with `min_nr_stops=1`, `max_nr_stops=sys.maxsize`, `max_distance=sys.maxsize`.
 Defaults are there in the function signature to make simple call like the following possible (for test case #10 for example:)
 ```
 self.graph_operations.discover_routes('C', 'C', max_distance=29)
 ```
-- `shortest_routes_distance`: calls `discover_routes` and getting the shortest one after calling `get_distance` for each discovered route.
+- `shortest_routes_distance`: calls `discover_routes`, get the shortest one after calling `get_distance` for each discovered route.